 Art & Architecture

 As one approaches Richmond from any direction the 139 foot steeple can be seen on the horizon.
-The present church was built in 1884, the forth church building of the parish.
-It is a classic German Gothic style church with a single projecting tower centered on a façade.
-Its exterior is made of red brick and has a distinctive medal clad roof with curved flared corner edges on the steeple.
+The present church was built in 1884, the fourth church building of the parish.
+It is a classic German Gothic style church with a single projecting tower centered on a facade.
+Its exterior is made of red brick and has a distinctive metal clad roof with curved flared corner edges on the steeple.

 The major interior feature is the series of framed oil paintings depicting the Stations of the Cross and arched stain glass windows.
 The church interior is defined by decorative patterns painted on flat surface.
 The ceiling is decorated by oil paintings of the Fourteen Holy Helpers (or Fourteen Auxiliary Saints) by Count Berthold John Von Imhoff.
 The saints were called upon from the Middle Ages for intercession for everything from safe childbirth, to disease and fire prevention, to aid in the hour of death.
 They would have had great meaning in the frontier history of the parish community.